Activities

 or hike down to the water's edge.
 When you've seen enough of the lake, get on

 your bike and race back to Chugchilán.
+You can detour and take a section of the

 3. For uphill rides at this altitude you should be in good physical shape.